 This page contains links to recent news stories affecting rail users.

 Angerstein Wharf foot crossing reprieved for the time being (13 April 2019).
 Network Rail have said that closure of this crossing will not go ahead pending a review.
-It will be closed over Easter due to engineering work, but this closure will not be permanent.
+[It was closed over Easter due to engineering work, but has since re-opened with new gates across the footpath]

 Angerstein Wharf foot crossing to be closed (6 April 2019).
 Network Rail intend to close the foot crossing over the Angerstein Wharf freight line used by passengers in the Fairthorn Road/Gurdon Road area and the Victoria Way development to reach Westcombe Park station.
 A YouTube video of the crossing can be seen here: London’s only foot crossing